 Failure to maintain an acceptable GPA will result in academic warning, probation or dismissal according to the GSBS Academic Probation policy.
 In addition, students who have not been placed on probation, but who are not making adequate academic progress must be warned in writing of the possibility of dismissal.
 They will be given a clear statement about what must be done within a specified time period to alleviate the problem.
 These expectations must be reasonable and consistent with expectations held for all students in the program.
 If the student does not meet the requirements within the time frame specified, he/she may be dismissed from the degree program.
 Upon recommendation from the degree program, the GSBS Office will notify the student of the dismissal from the program.
-Students may appeal this dismissal following the procedures outlined in the Appeals Policy (located in the GSBS catalog or on-line at www.ttuhsc.edu/gsbs.
+Students may appeal this dismissal following the procedures outlined in the Appeals Policy.